Moe-hacker/ruri/doc/USAGE.md

 ruri -q /usr/bin/qemu-x86_64-static -a x86_64 ./test-x86_64
 ```
 But remember that do not use this feature to simulate host architecture.
+Note: This option need kernel support for binfmt_misc.
 *******************************************************************
 ```
 -u, --unshare ...............................: Enable unshare feature
 ```
 ruri supports unshare container, but NET and USER namespace is not supported.
 Note: when PID 1 died in PID NS, the ns will be cleared, so all process in it will die.
+Note: This option need kernel support for namespaces, it will try to enable supported ns, but if failed, it will only show warnings.
 *****************************************
 ```
 -n, --no-new-privs ..........................: Set NO_NEW_PRIVS flag